-It often pays to look to the future and work backwards from there.
+It often pays to look to the future and work backward from there.
 Where would you like to be in a year’s time?
 Six months?
 What actions can you take this week, or today, that will move you in that direction?
 Make your deadlines realistic, too.

 When introducing the SMART framework, Doran explained that not all goals will necessarily fit these criteria.
 However, the closer the goal is to each, the smarter and more achievable it will be.
 No matter what goals you’re setting, it’s worth attempting to relate them to each of the above steps as best you can.

-How to apply the wisdom of SMART goals
+How to Apply the Wisdom of SMART Goals

-I’d recommend putting aside time to list a number of your SMART goals in various life areas — social, professional, financial, spiritual, health, etc. Remember goals are ever-evolving and aren’t static.
+I’d recommend putting aside time to list a number of your goals in various life areas — social, professional, financial, spiritual, health, etc. Remember goals are ever-evolving and aren’t static.
 I’m sure the goals you’d set now are different from 10 years ago and likely different from what they’ll be 10 years from now.

-Here are four additional pointers to enhance your goal setting practice:
+Here are four additional pointers to enhance your goal-setting practice:

-1. Take time to reflect
+1. Take Time to Reflect

 It’s easy to get caught up in the cycle of striving for goals and constantly jogging on the treadmill of day-to-day tasks.
-Perspective is everything, though, and it’s important to make sure you occasionally check-in and reflect.
+Perspective is everything, though, and it’s important to make sure you occasionally check in and reflect.
 That includes tracking progress, seeing what’s working and what isn’t, and making sure your goals are still relevant to you.

 Reflection allows you to make sure your goals are purposeful.
 It’s better to have fewer goals that resonate fully, than hundreds of goals you’re unsure about.
 An outdated and uninspiring set of goals is arguably less motivating than a lack of clarity or direction.
-The more you can make sure your goals are refined and meaningful, the more likely you are to continue making positive steps towards them.
+The more you can make sure your goals are refined and meaningful, the more likely you are to continue making positive steps toward them.

-2. Align goals with values
+2. Align Goals with Values

 One sure way to be inspired and committed to goals is to make sure they align with your values.
 I would add values to the SMART process by always considering: which values does this goal align with?
 For example, improving your physical fitness might be about much more than physical health.
 It could align with deeper values such as dedication, consistency, and commitment.

-Goals which aren’t aligned to values and overly focus on results are less likely to inspire long-term dedication.
+Goals which aren’t aligned with values and overly focus on results are less likely to inspire long-term dedication.
 Aligning goals with values is a powerful way of making sure the goals you’re setting aren’t only attainable but add meaning to your life.
 The intrinsic motivation will allow you to greatly enjoy the process, regardless of results or outcomes.

-3. Be aware of the sunk cost fallacy
+3. Be Aware of the Sunk Cost Fallacy

-The sunk cost fallacy is a cognitive bias that encourages people to continue investing time, energy, or money into something which isn’t worthwhile, based on past investment.
+The sunk cost fallacy is a cognitive bias that encourages people to continue investing time, energy, or money into something which isn’t worthwhile, based on past investments.
 A classic example of this is a gambler chasing losses.
 But this fallacy surfaces in many ways, resulting in staying in romantic relationships for longer than would be ideal, or continuing with creative projects out of stubbornness.

 Honesty is required if you reach the point where the goal no longer becomes relevant — even if you’ve put a lot of effort into getting to the stage you’re now at.
 Although we live in a culture of “never give up,” sometimes quitting skilfully is one of the smartest moves you can make.

-4. Focus on process over outcome
+4. Focus on Process Over Outcome

 In sports psychology, there’s a phenomenon known as the post-Olympic blues.
 It’s common for successful athletes to experience a significant drop in mood, or even depression, after competing.
 Many goal-winning athletes end up feeling lost and without purpose once they’ve achieved their lifetime aim — something they’ve dedicated their entire lives to.